You can make money as a model, even if you don’t look like Kate Moss. Seriously!

 There are no height or weight restrictions and the more unique your look the more work you are likely to get.
 Almost anyone of any race, age, size and height can become a character model but this means that competition is fierce.
 One of the most well known agencies for character modelling is Ugly Models London, who have a portfolio of some recognisable faces.
 If you’re someone who makes people stop and look in the street, get in touch with this agency and see what they think.

-For example, Antonio Francis, who has earned himself the nickname ‘Popeye’, gets regular work through Ugly.
-“When I was seven years old, I pulled a comb through my afro and my eye popped out!,”he says.
+For example, Antonio Francis, who earned himself the nickname ‘Popeye’, got regular work through Ugly.
+“When I was seven years old, I pulled a comb through my afro and my eye popped out!,”he said.
 “I did it again a few times in the mirror before showing my mum who was a nurse.
 She rushed me to hospital.
 In the waiting room I was bored and discovered that not only could I make my eye pop out without the strain of the afro comb, but I could also make the other eye pop out too!”

 In February 2010 designer Mark Fast sent plus size models down the catwalk of his show at London Fashion Week.
 The show attracted press attention, not for the clothes but for the models.
 Since then, plus-size models have gained in popularity

 With the recent demand for real looking women, there is a growing market for plus size models.

 As with standard modelling agencies, height is still highly desirable, with the minimum height being between 5’7” and 5’9” for women.
 Dress size is usually 12 or 14, with some agencies requiring larger than a size 14.

 You can make money as a model – plus-size – if you are in shape and rubenesque rather than flabby.
 You also need to have a great face, good hair and a confident attitude.
 Simply being large isn’t enough.

 IMM Agency Group, which is a merger between Hughes Model Agency and IMM Models, is an agency specialising in plus-size models.

 If you’re in your 80s can you make money as a model?
 Yes you can!